 - Project manager

 - Hiring manager/assistant

 - Retail commerce

-In the second part of this article, we’ll look at some job facets that might not be such a good fit for these types.
-We hope you’ll join us again as we uncover more pieces of the puzzle of career compatibility.
+In the second part of this series, we’ll look at some job elements that may not be such a good match, as we continue piecing together the puzzle of career compatibility.

 And hey – if your job is a great match for your personality type, we’d love to hear why.
-Would it be a good match for others of your personality type?
+Do you think it might be a good match for others of your personality type?
 Share your inspiring experience in the comments below!